PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/projects.rst

 You can find these project templates in the ``PhaserEditor2D/templates`` folder of your IDE installation.

-These folder contains the ``include`` folder and the ``providers`` folder.
+This folder contains the ``include`` folder and the ``providers`` folder.

 The ``templates/include`` folder contains files that are copied to all the new projects.
 It contains the Phaser_ runtime files and the Phaser_ TypeScript type definitions.
-You can add your own files there if you wish to include them in all the new projects.
+You can add your files there if you wish to include them in all the new projects.

 The ``templates/providers`` folder contains the project templates grouped by its provider folder.
 You can create a new provider folder, let's say ``templates/MyTemplates`` and copy there all the projects you wish to include in the `New Project dialog`_.
 Remember, you don't need to include the Phaser_ runtime in the project templates, it is included in the ``templates/include`` folder.